Availity/availity-workflow/README.md

 Enable or disable react-hot-loader.
 Default is `true` for `availity-workflow-react` plugin.

 #### `development.targets`
 Allows developers to override the `babel-preset-env` target to match their developer environment.
-This is benefecial if a developer is doing their primary development environment in a browser like Chrome 57+ that already supports a lot of the ES6, therefore, not needing to Babelfy code completely.
+This is beneficial if a developer is doing their primary development environment in a browser like Chrome 57+ that already supports a lot of the ES6, therefore, not needing to Babelfy code completely.

 This setting is is only used for development and does not effect staging/production/testing builds which default to IE9. @See [https://github.com/babel/babel-preset-env](https://github.com/babel/babel-preset-env)